Udham7308/Udham7308/README.md

 - 👋 Hi, I’m @UdhamSingh.
 - 👀 I’m interested in Web development.
 - 🌱 I’m currently learning  JS and Java.
-- ⚡ Fun fact: I'm also write Shayari.
+- ⚡ Fun fact: I try to convert my thoughts into words through Shayari.

 <!---
 Udham7308/Udham7308 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.